 The extreme sensitivity that is particularly apparent in the rock paintings of the Bushmen of southern Africa and Australian Aborigines, and in the cave paintings of early humans in Europe, is especially revealing of how much innocence the human race has lost in relatively recent times.
 The Chauvet Cave in southern France, for example, contains a wealth of cave drawings that date from around 30,000 years ago that have inspired such descriptions as ‘miraculous’, ‘overwhelming in density, humbling in sophistication, and awe-inspiring in sheer beauty’ (‘The Goddess Bites’; see <www.wtmsources.com/131>).
 The drawings (some of which are reproduced in this email) are three dimensional, even animated, such as the rhinoceros above that is depicted repeatedly throwing his horn forward.
 Indeed, the bison, mammoth, horses, rhinoceroses, lions, bears and other animals that these early humans so effortlessly drew appear so real it is as if they are alive!
 You can almost sense what it is like to be those animals; the whole struggle of their lives is revealed before our eyes.

 Yes, the extraordinary empathy and accuracy of the paintings of animals in the rock and cave paintings shown above are similarly incredibly indicative of the amount of sensitivity we humans once had and have since lost; we truly are an embattled species now, so worn out, so brutalised.
 How extremely sensitive must early humans have been!
 Sir Laurens van der Post wasn’t exaggerating when he wrote about the relatively innocent Bushmen that ‘He and his needs were committed to the nature of Africa and the swing of its wide seasons as a fish to the sea.
 He and they all participated so deeply of one another’s being that the experience could almost be called mystical.
 For instance, he seemed to know what it actually felt like to be an elephant, a lion, an antelope, a steenbuck, a lizard, a striped mouse, mantis, baobab tree’ (The Lost World of the Kalahari, 1958, p.21 of 253).
 Plato made a similar observation when, as mentioned in par.
-174 of FREEDOM, he described our innocent ancestors as ‘having… the power of holding intercourse with brute creation [being able to relate to other animals]’.
+174 of FREEDOM, he described our innocent ancestors as ‘having…the power of holding intercourse with brute creation [being able to relate to other animals]’.
+(Sir Laurens’ profound appreciation of the Bushmen, and his contribution to understanding the human condition, is explained in WTM Email 49.)

-These pictures (above this paragraph) offer some indication then of how, when all the upset in humans heals, the world is going to open up for us humans.
+The pictures included to this point offer some indication then of how, when all the upset in humans heals, the world is going to open up for us humans.
 Our long repressed all-loving and all-sensitive original instinctive self or soul is going to come back to the surface.
 We are going to be able to feel everything around us.
 We are going to have so much kindness and love and empathy for each other and our fellow creatures because we will, once again, be able to feel everything they are experiencing, including just how embattled the lives of animals are; they suffer enormously from the ‘animal condition’, from the unrelenting need to compete for food, shelter, space and a mate.
-While, through the nurturing, love-indoctrination process, our ape ancestors were able to break free from the tyranny of genes having to ensure their own reproduction (which you can read about in WTM Email 21), other animals remain stuck in a continuous cycle of competition.
-Unlike humans (and bonobos, who are in the midst of developing love-indoctrination), other animals can’t develop full unconditionally selfless cooperative instincts (as was explained in WTM Email 41 ‘The truthful biology’).
+While, through the nurturing, love-indoctrination process, our ape ancestors were able to break free from the tyranny of genes having to ensure their own reproduction, other animals remain stuck in a continuous cycle of competition (read about the love-indoctrination process in WTM Email 19).
+Unlike humans (and bonobos, who are in the midst of developing love-indoctrination), other animals can’t develop full unconditionally selfless cooperative instincts (this limitation is explained in WTM Email 25: ‘The truthful biology of life’).
 And so above all else, it is this empathy with, this feeling for, the relatively short, brutish, forever-having-to-fight-for-your-chance-to-reproduce lives of animals that those who made these drawings have so sensitively expressed.
 To use Sir Laurens’ words, they ‘seemed to know what it actually felt like to be’ a bison, horse or rhinoceros.
 You can, as described, sense the whole internal struggle of the animals’ lives in these drawings (of the horse, rhinoceroses and the bison included earlier, and the bison above).
 Their huge chests heave with their brutal and tough battle to survive and reproduce — they are struggling so much to endure their lot it is as if they have asthma!
 Yes, now that humans can get over the terrible agony of our ‘human condition’, we will again be able to empathise with the terrible agony of the ‘animal condition’.
 It’s not very nice to have to belt the living daylights out of others to ensure your genes reproduce, let alone other members of your own species — in fact, your cousins, uncles and even your own father!
 No, it is not at all easy being a non-human animal, and that is an extreme understatement, just as it has not been at all easy being an upset human, which is, of course, another extreme understatement!

 But as we always emphasise, while it is true that we humans have been torturously alienated from all the natural sensitivity and beauty of our soul’s world, this is not the full story about humans.
 As has been stressed throughout these emails, and across all of my work, the greater truth is that humans have also been the most courageous, heroic, successful and meaningful creatures to ever exist on Earth.
 We are not the awful beings we appeared to be; rather, given the magnificence of our fully conscious mind, nature’s greatest invention, and all the injustice we humans have had to endure for some two million years, we fully deserve to be considered divine beings!